ome-zarr-models/ome-zarr-models-py/docs/api/v04/metadata.md

-# Other models
+# Metadata models

-These are models that live further down the hierarchy.
+These are models of the metadata contained within OME-zarr datasets.

 ## axes